 D. The header collector must be used as supplied, and may not be modified.

 E. Exhaust pipes must be a maximum of 3″ dia. exhaust tubing and run from the header back to within 12” of the rear end housing, then turn down a minimum of 45 degrees.
 Pipes may not exit out the side of the car.
 Both exhaust pipes must be independent with no connection between them.

-F. 602 Spec Engine mufflers will be the LOBAK RCM 25-12-30 or the stainless KOOKS #R300-10 mufflers.
+F. LOBAK RCM 25-12-30 or the stainless KOOKS #R300-10 mufflers must be used, and are required at all times.
 Modifications or repairs of any type are not permitted on the muffler.
 Both muffler flanges must be intact.
 Mufflers must be removable for inspection.